Fine-Tuning#

 Fine-tuning workflow#

-Here is the complete workflow for fine-tuning a pre-trained model on a new task.
+This is the complete workflow for fine-tuning a pre-trained model on a new task.

-• Select a model pre-trained on a large dataset.
+• Select a model pretrained on a large dataset.

-• Modify the architecture of the pre-trained model for the new task.
+• Modify the architecture of the pretrained model for the new task.

 • If needed, setup data augmentation on the training set.